kartabyakrishna/Data-Science-Engineering/6th-Semester/BDA-Lab/Week03/Question3_2.md

-# MapReduce Computing Average, Minimum, and Maximum Recorded Temperature by Year
+# Q2.
+Consider the following sample text file to compute the the average, minimum and maximum recorded temperature by year wise using concept of Map Reduce.

 ## Input Data